 Michael Frydman Endowed Fellowship (2000)

 Gift of Michael Frydman '83, '85.
-Designated to support a master's student in the financial engineering program of the Department of Industrial Engineering and Operations Research.
+Designated to support a master's student in the M.S. program in financial engineering in the Department of Industrial Engineering and Operations Research.

 Robert F. Gartland Fellowship